vegawidget/ggvega/dev/TypeScript/quicktype/quicktype.md

         }
 ```
 That means Vega-Lite has two kinds of `bin`.
 One has four different types: `boolean`, `BinParams`, `enum` and `null`.
 One has three different types `boolean`, `BinParams`, and `null`.
-To solve these case, quicktype build 2 new types:
+To solve this case, quicktype build 2 new types:
 ```{TypeScript}
 export  type  FluffyBin  =  boolean  |  BinParams  |  BinEnum  |  null;
 export  type  PurpleBin  =  boolean  |  BinParams  |  null;
 ```
 I think this solution is acceptable.
 Although the names of these new types are ambiguous, it gives a new type to the types union.
-And we can also avoid this by remove the `--explicit-unions` option from the command line.
+And we can also avoid this by removing the `--explicit-unions` option from the command line.

 Once you remove `--explicit-unions`, the new TypeScript code is:
 ```{TypeScript}